isaiahhaley0/Web_Development_Project/README.md

 # Web Development Assignment 3

+## Technologies Used:
+* HTML
+* CSS
+* node.js
+* express

 ## Design Choices:
-Vue.js was used to add posts to the main feed when post button clicked.
-Express is used to control the layout of the page, such as displaying the navigation bar on certain pages, while hiding it on others(such as the login and signup pages)
+Express is used to control the layout of the page, such as displaying the navigation bar on certain pages, while hiding it on others(such as the login and signup pages), as allowing the user to have access to the navigation bar before they've logged in or signed up may allow them to access parts of the app they should not have at the time,  and allowing for the navigation of the site without refreshing the page.

 ## Future Plans:
-Future Plans for this project include implementation of the search function, the admin page, messaging, user functionality such as liking posts and adding friends
+Future Plans for this project include implementation of the search function, the admin page, messaging, user functionality such as liking posts and adding friends, as well as adding functionality to allow posts on the homepage/feed.

 ## Responsibilities:
 Isaiah: Homepage, errors, header and navbar, plus styling.

-Ethan: Database, login/signup pages
+Ethan: Database, login/signup pages, routing.
 ## Execution Instructions:

 Launching the server follows the procedure as described in the project description.